01. Mesothelioma Facts

 Key Mesothelioma Facts

-Mesothelioma is a rare type of cancer that develops in the linings of various organs.
+Mesothelioma is a type of cancer that develops in the linings of various organs.
 It most commonly occurs in the pleura, the lining around the lungs.
 Less commonly, it can develop in the lining around the abdomen (peritoneum), lining around the heart (pericardium) and lining around the testicles (tunica vaginalis).

 Understanding key facts about mesothelioma can help patients make informed decisions and set expectations for their cancer journey.
 Mesothelioma facts and statistics may also be useful in raising awareness of the disease.